Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 Wellington Shire Council has been part of a joint procurement process, working with Bass Coast Shire, Baw Baw Shire, East Gippsland Shire, Latrobe City and South Gippsland Shire Councils to secure the contracts for the collection, transport, processing and recycling of kerbside waste.

 This ‘Gippswide Kerbside’ tender evaluation panel is still finalising contract details with the preferred tenderer for FOGO processing.
-At this stage, we’re expecting FOGO to be rolled out to residents by mid-2025 to 2026.
+At this stage, we’re expecting FOGO to be rolled out to residents by mid-2026.

 In the meantime, there are a few options to dispose of garden waste.